vidhurva/Machine-Learning/README.md

 I continue exploring machine learning using the, "Hello World-Machine Learning Recipes #1" video from Google Developers.

 In this program, I implement a program from a dataset that has been given from skitlearn on classifying different types of flowers.
-Based on the given feature names, a name is confugured to specify which flower is which.
+Based on the given feature names, a name is configured to specify which flower is which.

 # End Goal:
 Ultimately, this tutorial allowed me to gain an applicative experience of machine learning, which I will later conduct as a personal project.